nais/aivia/README.md

 =====

 Simple app to mirror a topic from on-prem kafka to Aiven kafka.
 It does not support Schema Registry.
+This application is intended as a tool to help migrate away from the on-prem Kafka cluster, which is [deprecated](https://doc.nais.io/legacy/sunset/#kafka-onprem).

 How does it work?
 -----------------